microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationcombinationconfiguration.md

 An authentication combination configuration sets restrictions on specific types, modes, versions, etc. of an authentication method that is tied to specific auth method combinations used in an [authentication strength](authenticationstrengths-overview.md).

 `authenticationCombinationConfiguration` is an abstract type.
-In use, [fido2combinationConfigurations](fido2combinationconfiguration.md) may be created and managed as described below.
+In use, [fido2combinationConfigurations](fido2combinationconfiguration.md) or [x509certificatecombinationconfiguration](x509certificatecombinationconfiguration.md) may be created and managed as described below.

 Inherits from [entity](../resources/entity.md).